-Join the Canadian Race Relations Foundation and the Centre for Immigrant and Community Services for a roundtable discussion on International Human Rights Day.
-We will examine and celebrate human rights victories of the past and engage in a deep discussion about current issues in the realm of human rights, with a special focus on the racialized aspects of poverty, income inequality, justice, education, and intercultural understanding.
+Thank you to everyone who attended our Roundtable on December 10th.
+The goal of our roundtable, held with the Centre for Immigrant and Community Services, was to examine and celebrate human rights victories of the past and engage in a deep discussion about current issues in the realm of human rights, with a special focus on the racialized aspects of poverty, income inequality, justice, education, and intercultural understanding.

 Keynote Speaker: Raj Dhir, Ontario Human Rights Commission